Expand mobile version menu

 Conway has had a number of job offers from the media sources that use the footage tapes he compiles.
 He's also been offered promotions to more managerial, less hands-on positions.
 None of these steps up the business ladder have appealed to Conway, however.
 He says he's staying right where he is.

-"It's exciting to see footage I've compiled on 60 Minutes or A and E's Biography.
+"It's exciting to see footage I've compiled on TV shows.
 But it's the job in itself that's the reward for me," says Conway.

 Contact